Information for Students

 You may find course reserves using the search box to the left or through our main catalog at: http://library.tufts.edu/search/r

 You may search by instructor last name, course name, or course number.
 If you have difficulty locating a title that you believe to be on reserve then please feel free to contact the 4th floor library service desk in Sackler.

-Books and models circulate for 4 hours.
+All reserve items circulate for 4 hours.
+This includes laptops and IT peripherals.
 Occasionally books are available for overnight loan.
 They may be picked up from 4pm and must be returned by 9am the next morning.
 If the item is collected on a Friday then then the due date is Monday at 9am.
 Overnight books may be released any time of day on Saturday or Sunday.
-Laptops and IT equipment also circulate for 4 hours.

 If a Reserve or IT item is returned more than one hour late then a block will go into effect.

 - 1st offense: suspension of all borrowing privileges, to be lifted 24 hours after item is returned

 - 2nd offense: suspension of all borrowing privileges to be lifted one week (7 days) after return